The $2+1$ convex hull of a finite set: complexes and the complex convex hull

-There are many examples in the literature that the lamination convex hull provides a strictly smaller inner approximation to the rank one convex hull.
-The most popular example being a $T_4$ configuration (see Section 3.2 of \cite{KirchheimMullerSverak2003} for a definition).
-Apparently, this example was discovered by several authors at the same time (all references to be found in in \cite{KirchheimMullerSverak2003}).
+The lamination convex hull is always contained in the rank one convex hull, but there are many examples in the literature of sets whose lamination convex hull is strictly smaller than the rank one convex hull.
+The oldest and most popular example is the $T_4$ configuration (see Section 3.2 of \cite{KirchheimMullerSverak2003} for a definition).
+Apparently, this example was discovered by several authors at the same time (all references can be found in \cite{KirchheimMullerSverak2003}).
 For separate convexity, it is known that $T_4$-configurations and rank one connections fill the whole $K^{rc}$ (\cite{MatousekPlechac1998}), and for $2\times 2$ matrices, it is a very interesting open question (see \cite{Szekelyhidi05, FaracoSzeke08} for evidence in favour of the conjecture and some motivation).